 My cookery classes take place in London and Sussex and I thoroughly enjoy sharing wonderful food with different people week after week.
 This is a great way to share new foods with people, to inspire and share healthy and modern recipes.

-I am working on a cookbook; with lots of food stories and recipes made up of my favourites and the most popular recipes from supperclub.
+I am working on a cookbook; with lots of food stories and recipes made up of my favourites and the most popular recipes from supperclub and cookery classes.
 A range of natural food and lifestyle products have been my dream for such a long time, and I am working hard to share these soon.

 My greatest joy in cooking is in learning and sharing, especially celebrating the best of African food.
 I hope that through my passion, experiences, discoveries, and recipes, you too will find joy in learning and sharing glorious food.